JuliaAI/MLJ.jl/docs/src/getting_started.md

 The basic "scalar" scientific types are `Continuous`, `Multiclass{N}`, `OrderedFactor{N}` and `Count`.
-Be sure you read [Scalar scientific types](@ref) below to be guarantee your scalar data is interpreted correctly.
+Be sure you read [Scalar scientific types](@ref) below to guarantee your scalar data is interpreted correctly.
 Tools exist to coerce the data to have the appropriate scientfic type; see [MLJScientificTypes.jl](https://alan-turing-institute.github.io/MLJScientificTypes.jl/dev/)